 A gorgeous black-and-gray art piece for client Nick.

-Still referring to the 90s and your first-person experience of that time.
-Why did NYC take longer to evolve its tattooing scene in relation to San Francisco?
+Still referring to the 90s and your first-person experience, then.
+Why did New York take longer to evolve its tattooing scene in regards to San Francisco?

-I think one of the things that kept New York back a little bit was that it was illegal.
-I think that a lot of people probably are scared to tattoo in an environment where you’re doing something criminal.
-So guys that were more artsy, maybe they didn’t want to deal with getting arrested for tattooing, or tattooing unsavory people.
+One of the things that kept New York back a little bit was that it was illegal.
+Many people were probably scared to tattoo in an environment where you’re doing something criminal.
+So guys who were artsier probably didn’t want to get arrested for tattooing or tattooing unsavory people.

 Tattooing a client at Tobacco Dock in London, UK.

 It was almost like doing graffiti in the 90s.

 Probably!
 Yeah, I think doing something illegal stops many people from doing it.
 [Laughter] I almost preferred it; it was more dangerous.